Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Global well-posedness in 1D

 \subsection{H\"older regularization of the density}

-In this section we focus on obtaining H\"older regularity of the density by a various fractional techniques depending on the range of $\a$.
-Combined with \prop{p:global} we immediately obtain global existence and conclude \thm{t:main}.
+In this section we derive the H\"older regularity of the density --- its H\"older \emph{regularization} follows from the fractional diffusion embedded in our topological alignment term.
+The proof is obtained by various techniques of fractional parabolicity depending on $\a$.
+Combined with \prop{p:global}, we immediately obtain global existence and conclude \thm{t:mainI}.